DanPoznanski/mywebcum/content/posts/MacOS/index.md

 ![img16](images/16.webp)

-2. full all for download
+2. Fill in all for download
 ![img17](images/17.webp)

 ![img18](images/18.webp)